-33.6 Notice and Evidence Requirements

-- (a) An employee must give the employer notice of the intention to take leave under this clause as soon as practicable (which may be a time after the leave has started) and must advise the employer of the period, or expected period, of the leave. - (b) An employee who has given the employer notice of the taking of leave under this clause must, if required by the employer, provide the employer with evidence that would satisfy a reasonable person that the leave was taken for the reason claimed.
-In this regard, the employee may provide a doctor's certificate, a certificate from a registered Medicare provider, or a statutory declaration.

-Provided that employees are entitled to have five days per year either as single days or two consecutive days without a certificate.
+- 35.6 Notice and Evidence Requirements - 35.6.1 An employee must give the employer notice of the intention to take leave under this clause as soon as practicable (which may be a time after the leave has started) and must advise the employer of the period, or expected period, of the leave. - 35.6.2 An employee who has given the employer notice of the taking of leave under this clause must, if required by the employer, provide the employer with evidence that would satisfy a reasonable person that the leave was taken for the reason claimed.
+In this regard, the employee may provide a doctor's certificate, a certificate from a registered Medicare provider, or a statutory declaration. - 35.6.3 Employees are entitled to have five days per year either as single days or two consecutive days without a certificate.
 Provided further that employees are entitled to have these five days per year of personal/carers leave by providing a statutory declaration.

-33.7 Unpaid Carer's Leave

-- (a) An employee is entitled to 2 days of unpaid carer's leave for each occasion (a permissible occasion) when a member of the employee's immediately family, or a member of the employee's household, requires care or support because of: - (i) a personal illness or injury affecting the member; or - (b) an unexpected emergency affecting the member. - (c) The notice and evidence provisions of this clause apply to the taking of unpaid carer's leave.
+- 35.7 Unpaid Carer's Leave - 35.7.1 An employee is entitled to 2 days of unpaid carer's leave for each occasion (a permissible occasion) when a member of the employee's i1mnediately family, or a member of the employee's household, requires care or support because of: - i. a personal illness or injury affecting the member; or - ii. an unexpected emergency affecting the member. - iii.
+The notice and evidence provisions of this clause apply to the taking of unpaid carer's leave.